mooltiverse/nyx/docs/_pages/guide/developer/go/semantic-version.md

 permalink: /guide/developer/go/semantic-version/
 ---

-TODO: Double check on the information in this page before release {: .notice--warning}

 The `version` package provides you with a fully featured implementation of the [Semantic Versioning (SemVer)](https://semver.org/) specification without any external dependency.
 Full support for parsing, ordering, bumping and manipulating versions and their identifiers is provided.

 This library is used at the Nyx core but yet is completely independent from its logic so is perfectly suitable for use in ano other context.